Blueprint Travelers

 One of the Best Day Hikes in the World

-Considered one of the best day hikes in the world, the Tongariro crossing takes you to a different world, walking over former volcanic cones, across lava fields, and by geothermal pools of various colors.
-The hike itself is challenging but manageable but what really sets it apart are the landscapes you walk across.
+Considered one of the best day hikes in the world, the Tongariro Alpine Crossing takes you to a different world, walking over former volcanic cones, across lava fields, and by geothermal pools of various colors.
+The hike itself is challenging but manageable and what really sets it apart are the landscapes you walk across.
 The landscape of the hike constantly changes with beautiful and dramatic views everywhere you turn.
-And beyond the geothermal landscape, you will also see waterfalls, creeks, and forests, all of which make this a wonderful and challenging hike.
+And beyond the geothermal landscape, you will also see waterfalls, creeks, and forests, all of which make this a wonderful and challenging hike on the North Island of New Zealand.

 The Tongariro crossing is one of the main reasons people come to Taupo and the view down the mountain at the geothermal lakes is beautiful